The Wolfman (2010)

 Review by Mike Finkelstein

 Oh how Universal has desperately tried to relaunch this Universal Monsters shared universe.
-They tried with the 2014 Dracula Untold and then again, hopeful about launching the Dracula Untold with the 2017 The Mummy.
+They tried with the 2014 Dracula Untold and then again, hopeful about launching the Dark Universe with the 2017 The Mummy.
 Both attempts were not seen as successful, but it's clear at this point if they had just paid attention to their previous reboot attempt, 2010's The Wolfman, they would have realized people really didn't care about these monsters anymore.

 Or, at least very least, people didn't care about the way Universal was going about rebooting them.
 Arriving at the start of 2010 (in the February dead zone for cinematic releases), The wolfman was met by largely disinterest shrugs by audiences, barely recouping even its basic budget during its time at the Box Office.
 It is a gorgeously made film, make no mistake, but it's high production values are about the only thing this film gets right as, in all other regards it crafts a movie that, frankly, no one would enjoy.
 Both boring and grotesque, cerebral in plotting and stupidly acted, this film is at odds with itself the whole time and never once settles down to figure out just what kind of movie it really wants to be.
 It is, in short, a mess.